OVERVIEWThe San Bernardino National Forest

 RED TAPEADVENTURE PASS

-SAN GORGONIO WILDERNESS AREA ACCESS PERMIT (SG Wilderness currently closed due to the Lake Fire)
+SAN GORGONIO WILDERNESS AREA ACCESS PERMIT (north side of SG Wilderness currently closed due to the Lake Fire)

 Entrance into the San Gorgonio Wilderness Area Requires a free permit.
 This applies to both single and multi-day entries.
 The limit is 12 people per wilderness permit.
 Permits can be obtained only at the Mill Creek Ranger Station, Big Bear Discovery Center and Barton Flats Visitor Center: